This post is also available in: Vietnamese

-The hardest parts might be prototyping and production, since each sample requires many adjustments before it is ready to put on the market.
-Luckily for us, Subtle & Simple now has its own studio to accommodate all of these procedures and ensure our production quality.
+The hardest parts might be prototyping and production since each sample requires many adjustments before it is ready to put on the market.
+Luckily for us, Subtle & Simple now has its own studio to accommodate all of these procedures and ensure our product quality.

 Your lookbooks and photography have always been inspired and original.
 How do you make this happen?

 After wrapping up production we begin working on a lookbook for a collection.
 We start with imagery featuring concept pieces prominently in the foreground.
 To do this well, we must fine-tune our rough original concept into a more unified idea and adapt it to the current season.

 Subtle & Simple has also been supported by an amazing crew, including stylist and photographer Thu Lê of Electrified Studio, Lê Tuấn Anh of Lieta Studio, and makeup artists Phương Psi and Cao Quý Dương.

 How did people react to your style evolution from just simple to more conceptual and modern?